Tuukkaani/tuukkaani-blog/content/_index.md

 # Welcome!

-This is where I keep track of my learnings and progress when it comes to cybersecurity.
+This is where I keep track of my learnings and progress when it comes to computers and software.

-Here you can find all my assignments in their respective pages.
+Here you can find all my coursework in their respective pages and some of my freetime writings.
+(If I make them public hihihihi).
-All the assignments here are based on courses ran by [Tero Karvinen](https://terokarvinen.com/).